-Saturday Field Trip
+Field Trip(s)

-- Be sure that you know the meeting time and place, which is announced in the Ca-ble Release and at Thursday night meetings. - Check out the venue on a website to see what shooting opportunities might present themselves. - Seek out other members who shoot similar equipment to ask questions and get tips on lenses, flash, etc.
+- Be sure that you know the meeting time and place, which is announced in the Cable Release, at Thursday night meetings, and on Meetup announcements. - Check out the venue on its website, or via a "Google" image search, to see what shooting opportunities might present themselves. - Seek out other members who shoot similar equipment to ask questions and get tips on lenses, flash, tripod, filters, etc.